czcorpus/kontext/INSTALL.rst

 By default Bonito loads its configuration from *../config.xml*.
 This can be overridden by setting environment variable *BONITO_CONF_PATH* (in case of Apache this is done by the *SetEnv* directive).

+The configuration XML file is expected to be partially customizable according to the needs of 3rd party modules.
+Generally it has two-level structure: sections and key->value items (where value can be also a list of items (see e.g. */bonito/corpora/default_corpora*).
+Some parts of the file can be also processed by dedicated functions.

+Custom sections and items should have attribute *extension-for* where value identifies you, your project or your installation.
+The value is then used to access custom items as a prefix.
+While core configuration items are accessible via two parameters 'section_name' and 'item_name' in case of custom values it is 'value_of_extension_for:section_name' or 'value_of_extension_for:item_name'.
+E.g. if you define your custom section <database extension-for="foo">
+with value <name> then you must use following call to obtain that value: *settings.get('foo:database', 'name')*.
+Or if you e.g. add some value <encoding extension-for="foo"> to the 'global' section, then you have to use *settings.get('global', 'foo:encoding')* call.

 Please refer to the **config.sample.xml** to see the structure.

 +----------------------------------------------+-------------------------------------------------------------------+